Yoric/ronin-time-bureaucrats/where-when-and-how-the-rules.md

 Each character has one Physical Stress track that represent near-misses or wounds that may simply be shrugged away in physical conflicts and one Mental Stress track that represent near-misses or attacks that may simply be shrugged away in a conflict of wills and wits.
 By default, each character gets three Physical Stress and three Mental Stress boxes that may be ticked to avoid being Taken Out by an attack.
 Some Stunts may add a fourth box.

 When the Stress boxes are not sufficient, characters may take a Consequence to avoid being Taken Out by an attack.

-Note that, in Space·Time, most threats, even verbal ones, are deadly, so there is only one Consequence slot.
-That's easy to remember, there's only one slot in your character sheet.
+Recall that a player may decide to Concede at any time and decide what happens to their character.
+That's _way_ better than being Taken Out!

 ### Fate Refresh